Register Your Interest

 - Speed Networking: Fun and useful sessions where you’ll rapidly meet other Festival attendees to immediately expand your network

-- Food Options: Grab a coffee and a cake at The Tree of Life Cafe or head on over to the Food Village for a range of hot food options including Indian, Jamaican and Thai food
+- Food Options: Grab a coffee and a cake at The Tree of Life Cafe or head on over to the Food Village for a range of hot food options including Indian, Jamaican and Lebanese food

 - Exhibition Floor: Wander around the vibrant exhibition floor to see the latest technologies and services on offer